 Blackwater National Wildlife Refuge (NWR), located 12 miles south of Cambridge, Maryland, was established in 1933 as a refuge for migratory waterfowl.
 The refuge includes more than 32,000 acres, composed mainly of rich tidal marsh characterized by fluctuating water levels and variable salinity.
 Other habitats include freshwater ponds, mixed evergreen and deciduous forests, cropland and managed impoundments that are seasonally flooded for waterfowl.

 Blackwater NWR is home to the largest natural population of formerly endangered Delmarva Peninsula fox squirrels and is also home to one of the largest breeding population of American bald eagles on the East Coast.

 The refuge contains one-third of Maryland's tidal wetlands, which makes it an ecologically important area within the state.
 These wetlands also provide storm protection to lower Dorchester County, including the town of Cambridge.

 This permit authorizes the permit holder to hunt the Blackwater National Wildlife Refuge for both white-tailed deer and sika deer only.
 The refuge offers archery, limited and open muzzleloader, limited and open shotgun, and primitive hunts as well as special disabled and youth hunt permits.
 Taking and/or collecting any other wildlife or plants is a violation of refuge regulations.
 Permits are only made through Recreation.gov.
 The refuge will not sell permits in-person or by phone.

 Open hunt reservations can be reserved during the open hunt season and will close on the last day of the open hunt at 3:00 p.m.
 ET.

-Permit holder and group members, including assistants and adult supervisors (for youth hunts), must always have a signed permit on their person while hunting in the refuge.
+Permit holder, including assistants and adult supervisors (for youth hunts), must always have an electronic or signed permit on their person while hunting or assisting a hunter on the refuge.

 This permit does not authorize turkey or waterfowl hunting.
 Hunters should visit https://www.fws.gov/refuge/blackwater/visit-us/activities/hunting to learn about these hunting opportunities.

 Accessing the Refuge